 - Personality profiles.
 Many of us have heard of the color code (red, blue, yellow, white).
 There are books out there that go even deeper than this.

 Listed below are some books I like to help you understand people and yourself.
-I am sure there are many out there:
+I am sure there are many out there (links are affiliate links):

 - Birth Order Book, The: Why You Are the Way You Are: For Birth Order, I have enjoyed the author Kevin Leman.
 He has written several books.

 - The 5 Love Languages of Children: For Love Language, Gary Chapman has several books to help you determine your love language.
 This includes showing and receiving love.
 Also, he covers your apology language.

 - Please Understand Me II: Temperament, Character, Intelligence: For extrovert/introvert and personality profile, Please Understand Me II by David Keirsey.
 This has been the most eye-opening book for my husband and me.
 It has really helped us to understand each other better.
 I love this book.

 - On Becoming Preschool Wise: Optimizing Educational Outcomes What Preschoolers Need to Learn: On Becoming Preschoolwise has an interesting quiz about a prohibitive conscience.
 This quiz taught my husband and me a lot about ourselves and each other and our discipline styles.

 - Secrets of the Baby Whisperer: In this book, Tracy Hogg discusses personalities of babies and what to expect from different personality types.